 Humans have navigated the seas for thousands of years.
 Gradually our relationship with nature has changed from one of supplication and mystery to one of ownership and mastery largely based on the sophistication of the tools available to us.
 These same tools have also allowed us to experience and explore nature in expanded dimensions with a completely new array of sensing systems.
+Bioacoustics is the study of how humans and other animals use sound and acoustical perception, and how their various acoustical adaptations reflect their relationships with their habitat and surroundings.

-As we expand our understanding and our measurement of marine habitats we are coming to understand how the breadth and complexity of marine perceptual systems far exceeds our own expansive perceptual repertoire.
+As we expand our understanding and measurement of marine habitats we are coming to understand how the breadth and complexity of marine perceptual systems far exceeds our own expansive perceptual repertoire.

 A Soniferous World